algorandfoundation/buildweb3/README.md

 While atomic transfers are very useful to trade assets, they require each account involved in the trade to sign the transactions.
 In some cases, you may want to allow anybody to trade assets with you without having to sign transactions.
-Layer-1 stateless smart contracts allow to make an account automatically approve transactions that follow some criteria.
+Smart signatures allow to make an account automatically approve transactions that follow some criteria.

-To show the power of layer-1 smart contracts, we created an exclusive asset for the class "buildweb3" and provided a layer-1 smart contract that will allow you to receive 1 unit of the asset for just 42 Algos!
+To show the power of smart signatures, we created an exclusive asset for the class "buildweb3" and provided a smart signature that will allow you to receive 1 unit of the asset for just 4.2 Algos!
-The smart contract approves transactions of 1 unit of the asset if it is in a group of 2 transactions (aka atomic transfer) where:
+The smart signature approves transactions of 1 unit of the asset if it is in a group of 2 transactions (aka atomic transfer) where:
-1. the first transaction sends 42 Algos to the smart contract (this transaction is signed by your account),
+1. the first transaction sends 4.2 Algos to the smart signature account (this transaction is signed by your account),
-2. the second transaction sends 1 unit of the asset "buildweb3" from the smart contract (this transaction is approved by the smart contract rather than being signed).
+2. the second transaction sends 1 unit of the asset "buildweb3" from the smart signature account (this transaction is approved by the smart signature rather than being signed).

 ### Step 5.1 - Opt-in to the Exclusive Asset "buildweb3"